SE-2209-Group1/client/README.md

   - We would speak with the product owner to discuss what tasks to prioritise.

 What would we improve from sprint 2:
-- Plan out or databases in even more detail.
+- Plan out our databases in even more detail.